-Caldwell also has several affiliation programs with other colleges and universities in the health professions, including in medicine, dentistry, physical therapy, optometry, occupational therapy, veterinary medicine, medical technology, and athletic training.
+Caldwell also has a number of affiliation programs with other colleges and universities in the health professions, including Medicine, Dentistry, Physical Therapy, Optometry, Occupational Therapy, Veterinary Medicine, Medical Technology, and Athletic Training.

 Caldwell is also featured as a College of Distinction, which means Caldwell has been found to excel in four areas: student engagement, quality of teaching, vibrancy of the college community, and success of graduates.

-Type of University: Private, coeducational, Catholic liberal arts university founded in 1939 by the Dominican Sisters of Caldwell
+Type of School: Private, coeducational, Catholic liberal arts university

 Size of Campus: 70 acres

-Colleges, Programs, and Degrees: Caldwell University offers 25 undergraduate programs as well as 30 graduate degree and certificate programs.
-Caldwell awards the following degrees: Bachelor of Science, Bachelor of Science in Nursing, Bachelor of Fine Arts, Bachelor of Arts, Master of Arts, Ph.D. in Applied Behavior Analysis, and Ph.D. and Ed.D. in Educational Leadership.
-The University also maintains numerous affiliation programs in the health professions.
+Colleges, Programs, and Degrees: 31 undergraduate programs; 31 graduate and certificate programs; Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Bachelor of Science in Nursing, Master of Arts, PhD in Applied Behavior Analysis, and PhD and EdD in Educational Leadership; numerous affiliation programs in the health professions

-International Student Services: The Office of International Student Services advises international students on compliance with immigration laws and regulations, provides support to international students in cultural and social adjustment, and assists student, administrative, and academic groups in their initiatives to nurture and grow international programs.
+International Student Services: The Office of International Student Services advises international students on compliance with immigration laws and regulations, provides support in cultural and social adjustment, and assists student, administrative, and academic groups in their initiatives to nurture and grow international programs.

 International Student Budget (2022–2023 estimated):